bloominstituteoftechnology/3D-ThreeJS/README.md

 children that are "cars".
 Each "car" might have 4 "wheel" children.

-The advantage of this kind of hierarchy is that when you move a car (by changing its modelview matrix), all its wheels automatically move with it.
+The advantage of this kind of hierarchy is that when you move a car (by changing its model matrix), all its wheels automatically move with it.

 ### three.js: Scene Graph